MARN-5895/Website/assignments/01/README.md

 replace `/home/NetID` above with `.`, which is a short cut for the path of your current directory.

 ## Step 4: Create the conda environment

-First, you need to update your terminal session to ensure it cognizant of the recent changes in the bash configuration file.
-You can do it by "sourcing" `.bashrc`:

-     source .bashrc

 You should now be able to run the following command: